-As a counsellor who works with adolescents and adults I specialize in the treatment of mood disorders including depression and anxiety, anger issues, addictions, trauma, ADHD, low self-esteem, and assertiveness development.
-With an undergraduate degree in Psychology, a Master in Special Education, and a Bachelor of Education from the University of Toronto, as well as additional training in cognitive-behavioural therapy (CBT) and eye-movement desensitization reprocessing (EMDR), I am educated and passionate about working with you through your personal struggles.
+As a counsellor who works with adolescents and adults, I specialize in the treatment of mood disorders including depression and anxiety, anger issues, addictions, trauma, ADHD, low self-esteem, and assertiveness development.
+I have an undergraduate degree in Psychology, a Bachelor of Education from the University of Toronto, and a Master in Special Education from the University of Victoria.
+In addition, Ialso have training in cognitive-behavioural therapy (CBT) and eye-movement desensitization reprocessing (EMDR) and I am passionate about working with you through your personal struggles.

 When we can acknowledge our personal struggles as a normal part of life, we open ourselves up to a wealth of professionals who are eager to provide support and encouragement.
 As a committed and experienced counsellor, I would be honoured to support you in your journey through the trying challenges and obstacles that are a normal part of human life.